brandur/sorg/content/drafts/live-reload.md

 !fig src="/assets/images/live-reload/build-loop.svg" caption="Goroutines coordinating builds even across changes that occur during an active build."

-Builds are fast (especially when they're incremental), so usually only one change we're interested will come in at a time, but in case many do, we'll rebuild until they've all been accounted for.
+Builds are fast (we send just the names of files that changed to make them incremental), so usually only one change we're interested will come in at a time, but in case many do, we'll rebuild until they've all been accounted for.
 Multiple accumulated changes can be pushed into a single build, so we'll also rebuild as many times as possible instead of once per change.

 The watcher code with an accumulating inner loop looks something like this (simplified slightly for brevity):